 By Julianne Malveaux

-Dr. Julianne Malveaux is an economist, author, and Founding Dean of the College of Ethnic Studies at California State University at Los Angeles.
-She may be reached at juliannemalveaux.com.
+Julianne Malveaux is an economist, writer, and President Emerita of Bennett College.
+She can be reached at juliannemalveaux.com.